 The classes of PHY 111 begin on January 05, 2024.
 The course consists of 24 classes (on Fridays, 4 hours each), 2 midterm examinations, and 1 final examination.
 Classes of PHY 111 end on June 14, 2024.
 The classes of PHY 810 start on July 05, 2024.
 In the course of PHY 810, there will be 96 classes (on Fridays, 4 hours each), 96 homework assignments, 8 midterm examinations, and 4 final examinations.
 The course ends on June 19, 2026.
 All the activities and classes will be conducted in person.

 Let us give you an overview of the first two courses.
 The rest of the details shall be provided as you go along.

 PHY 111 will teach the necessary mathematics and philosophy of science to study classical mechanics and classical electromagnetism.
 This includes single-variable, multivariable, vector, and tensor calculus.
 It will also teach differential equations and Fourier analysis.

-The fourth and the final segment, PHY 814, explores the most advanced topics of classical mechanics to date, which includes classical field theory, acoustics, theory of elasticity, fluid dynamics, statistical mechanics, and ends by developing the theory of quantum mechanics.
+The fourth and final segment, PHY 814, explores the most advanced topics of classical mechanics to date, which includes classical field theory, acoustics, theory of elasticity, fluid dynamics, and statistical mechanics, and ends by developing the theory of quantum mechanics.